 “The kukri (Nepali = खुकुरी pronounce as khukuri) with an inwardly curved edge, similar to a machete, used as both a tool and as a weapon in Nepal.”

-Khukuri is a single edge blade and the national weapon and symbol of Nepal and the Gurkhas.
-Khukuri is written as Khukuri or Kukuri.The Khukuri has been famous since the Gurkha war, it is a formidable weapon, a single hand small blade that can cause massive damage, the inside curve of the Kukuri, with concave shape of the blade helps deliver a huge thrust which makes it a very effective knife for chopping.
-With the inward curve it looks similar to Machete.
-It is the weapon of Gurkha soilders, in fact its unique to them.
+Khukuri is a single-edged blade and a national weapon and symbol of Nepal and the Gurkhas.
+Khukuri is written either as Khukuri or as Kukuri.The Khukuri has been popular since the Gurkha War.
+It is a formidable weapon, a single-handed small blade that can do tremendous damage.
+The inner curve of the Kukuri, with the concave shape of the blade helping to produce a huge thrust that makes it a very powerful knife for cutting.
+It looks similar to the inward curve of Machete.
+It’s the weapon of the Gurkha soldiers, in fact it’s unique.

-The Khukuri comes in different shapes and size but the traditional average Khukuri is usually one foot, about 15 16 sinch blade comprising of a short handle, which is made up of water buffalo bone or hardwood, Indian Rosewood, but in recent years handles have been carved out of Bones horns and even metals.The handles have a raised band in form of a ring which helps to secure the grip.
-It not only helps to avoid slipping of the hand from the Khukuri but it also helps to avoid upward slipping of the hand into the blade.
+The Khukuri comes in various shapes and sizes.
+Commonly, the average Khukuri is normally one foot.
+Usually 15-16 inch blade consisting of a short handle made of water buffalo bone or hardwood, Indian Rosewood, but in recent years the handles have been carved out of Bones horns and even metals.The handles have a raised band in form of a ring which helps to secure the grip.
+It helps prevent the hand from slipping off the khukuri as well as upward through the blade.
 The base of the handle also has a bulge, with a similar function for good grasp.
-The end of the Khukuri inserted into the blade is pointy which is jammed into the handle, which can be half way through the blade or can be a full tang which is then jammed up by a hammer at the end of it.
+The end of the Khukuri inserted into the blade is pointed, which is stuck in the handle.
+Which can be halfway through the blade, or a complete tang, which is then stuck by the hammer at the end of the blade.

 The blade is a single edge blade, and back is completely blunt and thicker than the inward blade.
 The blade thickness and dimensions vary noticeably.
 The back spine can be 5-10 mm thick around the handle narrowing at the front end up to 2 mm with the length of the blades varying from 26-38cm.
-The total length of a Khukuri is usually 40-45 cm including the handle and weighs about 450-900grams(1-2lbs) Custom made Khukuri’s can be longer and varying in shapes.
+The total length of a Khukuri is usually 40-45 cm including the handle and weighs about 450-900 grams(1-2lbs) Custom made Khukuri’s can be longer and varying in shapes.
 The Sirupate Khukuri is a little bit different from the traditional Khukuri.
 The Sirupate Khukuri has a blade resembling the leaf of Siru and are larger and slimmer than other Khukuris.
 The Khukuris are made up of various types of Fullers which can be Triple fuller(Tin Chira), Double Fuller (Dui Chira), Single Fuller ( Angkhola) or basic non-tapered spines with a large slanting edge.